Brankodic/Movie-App/README.md

 ---

-To install the app on your pc follow next steps:
+To run the app locally, do the following (steps):

 1. Clone repository
  -  $ git clone https://github.com/Brankodic/Movie-App.git